thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-the-problems.md

 Branch creation is cheap and easy.
 But keeping the branch up-to-date and integrating the latest changes from mainline (and other parallel branches) is far more expensive.

-The longer engineers keep their code changes in isolation and do not integrate them with the code changes from other team members the higher the risk the changes will conflict.
+The longer engineers keep their code changes in isolation and do not integrate them with the code changes from other team members the higher the risk the changes will conflict leading to the well known "*Merge Hell*".

 This is totally unrelated to the quality of merge tools.
 Current distributed version control systems have actually very decent merge tools.
 Most of the time merges are simple and automatic, except when they are not.
-No merge tool can predict if two features being implemented in parallel, each on their branch, will work together.
+No merge tool can predict if two features being implemented in parallel, each on their isolated branch, will work together.
 This can only be discovered at merge time.
-Again, delayed feedback.
+Again, we have delayed feedback.

 The minute we need to manually intervene in a merge conflict, there is a cost.
-How big that cost will be is totally unknown until merge time resulting in **Merge Debt**.
-The increasing cost from working in isolation on a branch without integrating outside changes.
+How big that cost will be is totally unknown until merge time resulting in building up **Merge Debt**, i.e. the increasing cost from working in isolation on a branch without integrating outside changes.

 - Rework due to merge conflicts or regressions introduced by [semantic bugs](https://martinfowler.com/bliki/SemanticConflict.html), i.e. syntactically correct changes that are functionally incorrect,
 - Wasted time due to fixing merge conflicts and rework efforts,
 - A high risk for lost changes that vanish entirely,
 - Or worse finding out the differences are so big we are unable to integrate the changes and we have to throw away days or weeks of work and start over again.

-The longer we wait, the more likely the pain will get worse rather than better.
-It is better to take the pain of a merge now so we know where we stand.

 > If it hurts, do it more often.
 Bring the pain forward.
 >
 > -- [Dave Farley](https://twitter.com/davefarley77), Continuous Delivery: Reliable Software Releases Through Build, Test and Deployment Automation

+The longer we wait, the more likely the pain will get worse rather than better.
+It is better to take the pain of a merge now so we know where we stand.

 This is precisely why Continuous Integration was introduced.
 When we merge our code more frequently to mainline, the pain of integrating new changes happens at the beginning instead of at the end of our work.
 We can now find issues faster.
 Fixing those issues is easier and happens at the earliest possible moment, saving us a lot of pain and time, and avoiding Merge Debt.
-The pain of merging is now not delayed.

 Apart from Merge Debt, there are other non-negligible costs introduced by feature branching.

-Automated tests need to be executed on the branch and re-executed on mainline after integrating the branch.
-Branches introduce inventory and inventory is money.
-Branches introduce higher risks due to deferred feedback and bigger changesets.
+- Automated tests need to be executed twice: on the branch and re-executed on mainline after integrating the branch.
+- Branches introduce batch-work, which in turn introduce inventory and inventory is money.
+- Branches introduce higher risks due to deferred feedback and bigger changesets.
 The longer we defer, the greater the risk that something unexpected, unusual and usually bad will happen.

-This is another the reason why Continuous Integration was introduced, to have better feedback and greater insights into the effect of changes.
+Feedback is another reason why Continuous Integration was introduced.
+To have better greater insights into the effect of changes.
 Feedback results in better, more maintainable code which reduces costs.

 ## It hinders integration of features